konkolorado/kk-plugins/README.rst

 core CLI program will dynamically find ``plugins`` in the ``kk`` namespace and load them onto itself.

 Why is this cool?
-This let's you, a project, or a company split its CLI tools and/or libraries amongst different code repositories, allowing for different release cadences.
+This lets you, a project, or a company split its CLI tools and/or libraries amongst different code repositories, allowing for different release cadences.
 It is also a form of bloat control; clients who require functionality beyond the base CLI or library can simply install the additional